We offer practical, tailored professional development for middle to secondary school teachers on a variety of topics, including:

 Effective Literacy Strategies for Time Poor Teachers

 Teachers are time poor and getting busier by the day.
 Often the quality of their classroom practice is affected by the amount of time they have to spend on the other ‘stuff’ of school.
 Many of the activities that teachers use and ask their students to do are not best practice.
 If we are to maximise learning, we need to ensure that all work in class is not just 'busy work’ but provides meaningful learning opportunities for students.
-Strategies and activities need to be worth doing, first and foremost, and easy and quick to prepare.
+Strategies and activities need to be worth doing and easy and quick to prepare.